 Remember that you also need git installed.
-If that's not the case you'll get an error and have to run esrally configure first.
+If that's not the case you'll get an error.
 An example invocation:

 esrally --pipeline=from-sources --revision=latest

 You have to specify a revision.

 Note: This pipeline is just mentioned for completeness but Rally will automatically select it for you.
 All you need to do is to define the --revision flag.